Matthew 1:24-25 (NLT)

 Simple sunlight, from above.

-Mary & Joseph (in white robes)
+Mary (Jesus in womb) & Joseph (in white robes)

 Joseph’s mother and father are holding Mary’s hand, welcoming her into their family.
 Mary’s father & mother can be seen by the door to the house, waving.